esbanarango/LiveThrow/README.md

     |-- Docs.     -> References documents

 Now you need to start the Node.js server.
->Make sure you already have installed NPM on you machine.
-[NPM](http://npmjs.org/)
+>Make sure you already have installed NPM on you machine ([NPM](http://npmjs.org/)), and [Redis](http://redis.io/download).

 `$ cd app`

 First you need install all dependencies on your local directory, run `$ npm install`.
-All the dependencies are specified on _package.json_
+All the dependencies are specified on _package.json_.

+* Remember to run Redis, you can make sure it's running by executing  `$ redis-cli`.

-Run `$ ./bin/devserver` to start the Node.js server.
+Then run `$ ./bin/devserver` to start the Node.js server.

 ## Try it

-Having everything ready and running, go to `http://localhost:3000` and enjoy! :)
+Having everything ready and running, go to `http://localhost:3000` and enjoy it! :)

 ## Author
 This was written by [Esteban Arango Medina](http://twitter.com/esbanarango).